mykhakos/FreshPointSync/docs/source/product_page/update_and_subscribe.rst

 - ``call_safe``: A boolean flag that determines whether exceptions raised by the handler should be caught or propagated.
-- ``call_blocking``: A boolean flag that determines whether *synchronous* handlers should be executed in a blocking manner, blocking the event loop.
+- ``call_blocking``: A boolean flag that determines whether *synchronous* handlers should be executed directly, blocking the event loop, or ran in a separate thread or process, allowing the event loop to continue running.
 - ``handler_done_callback``: An optional synchronous function that will be executed when the handler has finished processing the event.
+It must accept a single argument - the completed future object of the handler.

 .. code-block:: python